ashtonw7/writing-with-no-purpose/posts/frosty.md

 I didn’t have a corncob pipe, so I offered him a cigarette.
 I let him smoke it a bit before I took the hat back and made him lifeless again.

 The beauty of the Frosty the Snowman hat is that it can make anything come to life, not just snowmen.
-And I had a whole slew of ideas on what to use it on.
+And I had a whole slew of ideas of what to use it on.

 My first stop was the Smithsonian Museum of Natural History.
 I went to the exhibit where they have those mannequins that look like cavemen.
 I put the hat on one, and he came alive.
 He was grunting all confused, and he started wrecking the exhibit with his club.
 It was pretty funny.